A Guide to Winterising a Motorhome - The Camping and Caravanning Club

 Ideally the best way to limit damp conditions is to provide warmth and a flow of air through the van.
 It is expensive to provide heating and in many storage locations it is impractical, but ventilation is possible.
 Motorhomes have a certain amount of permanent ventilation built into the roof openings even when closed.
 More ventilation is preferable but weighted against this is the problem of security from windows left in the ‘ajar’ setting and insurance company requirements.
 Roof lights left open can be an invitation to vermin and damage from winter storms, so again you are left with accepting the motorhome’s own built-in ventilation option.

-Electric dehumidifiers are an option if the furnishings are particularly damp on lay-up, as is a box of drying salts, but in the long term the motorhome’s ventilation will mean you are simply trying to dehumidify the air surrounding the tourer.
+Electric dehumidifiers are an option if the unit has just come back from a camping trip or the" furnishings are furnishings are particularly damp on lay-up, as is a box of drying salts, but in the long term the motorhome’s ventilation will mean you are simply trying to dehumidify the air surrounding the tourer.

 Ensure you open up the interior lockers in the living quarters, particularly where the gas drop out vents are located, as this will encourage a flow of air throughout the van.
 Any doors or lockers left open should be secured in position if you have an alarm with internal security movement sensor as this will help prevent triggering false alarms.

-While as much air flow as possible is to be encouraged through the van, if your vehicle does not have a cover fitted and it is stored in an exposed position, you should fit fridge winter vent covers to prevent insects, rain and snow getting in.
+While as much air flow as possible is to be encouraged through the van, if your vehicle does not have a cover fitted and it is stored in an exposed position, and the fridge is the absorption type you should fit fridge winter vent covers to prevent insects, rain and snow getting in.

 Interior cleaning